No-prior Bayes reIMagined: probabilistic approximations of inferential models: Background

 The different calculus has a number of implications.
 Of particular relevance for the developments in this paper is that the aforementioned supremum-equals-1 normalization condition ensures that $\uPi$ is a coherent upper probability \citep[e.g.,][]{cooman.poss1, cooman.aeyels.1999} in the spirit of \citet{walley1991} and others.
 Among other things, this means that $\uPi$ determines a non-empty (closed and convex) set of probabilities it dominates:

-where $\mathcal{P}(\ZZ)$ is the set of probabilities supported on the Borel $\sigma$-algebra of measurable subsets of $\ZZ$ and ``$\prior \preceq \uPi$'' means ``$\prior(H) \leq \uPi(H)$ for all measurable $H$.''
-The set $\cred(\uPi)$ is called the {\em credal set} corresponding to $\uPi$ and all (coherent) upper probabilities have one.
-Aside from being relatively simple, a key advantage to possibilistic uncertainty quantification is that the associated credal set has a statistically oriented characterization, which is important for the statistical developments below.
+where $\mathcal{P}(\TT)$ is the set of all probabilities supported on the Borel $\sigma$-algebra of measurable subsets of $\TT$ and ``$\prior \preceq \uPi$'' means ``$\prior(H) \leq \uPi(H)$ for all measurable $H$.''
+The set $\cred(\uPi)$ is called the {\em credal set} corresponding to $\uPi$.
+Aside from being relatively simple, a key advantage to possibilistic uncertainty quantification is that the associated credal set has a statistically oriented characterization, which is important for the developments below.

+Note that the members $\prior$ of the credal set $\cred(\uPi)$ are not constrained to be absolutely continuous with respect to any given dominating measure.
+That is, some members are discrete with a mass function, some are continuous with a smooth density function with respect to Lebesgue measure, among other things.
+The only constraint on the members $\prior$ of $\cred(\uPi)$ is dominance: $\prior \preceq \uPi$.

-Critical to the developments in the present paper, and closely tied to the above credal sets, is a notion of approximating a probability by a possibility and vice versa.
+Critical to the developments below is a notion of approximating a probability by a possibility and vice versa.
 I'll focus here on the former, and leave the latter for Section~\ref{S:inner}.
-Suppose that $\prior$ is a probability on $\TT$ with density/mass function $q$.
-The {\em probability-to-possibility transform} \citep[e.g.,][]{dubois.etal.2004, hose2022thesis} applied to $\prior$ yields a possibility measure $\uPi$ determined by the contour
+Suppose that $\prior$ is a probability on $\TT$ with density function $q$ relative to a given dominating measure.
+The {\em probability-to-possibility transform} \citep[e.g.,][]{dubois.etal.2004, hose2022thesis} of $\prior$, with respect to the order determined by $q$, yields a possibility measure $\uPi$ with contour